How To Offer Help … Don’t

 But don’t stop there.
 The first question, no matter how meaningful or genuine, often results in surface-level answers.
 After all, you’re just warming them up to the topic.
-That’s why I advise you never fire off a question alone; they should always be asked in pairs (or more).
+That’s why I advise you never to fire off a question alone; they are always to be asked in pairs (or more).

 By asking follow-up questions—or what I call Firing the Second Dart—you move beyond surface-level answers to something more deep and meaningful.
 Let me give you a few examples of strong Second Dart questions:

 - “What makes you say that?”

 - “Why is that important to you?”

 You’ll know you found something truly meaningful to them when their eyes light up, their smile reaches their eyes (rather than staying confined to their mouth), their energy level increases and their body language appears more open.

 Wait: What Should I Be Asking About?

 Broadly speaking, you’ll want to use questions to uncover two different types of information about the other person: Professional Challenges and Personal Interests/Passions.
 Let’s briefly talk about each.

 Professional challenges are any career-related hurdles the other person is facing.
 For example: